Noncredit Student

 You will need your W# frequently to logon to the college online systems and for campus services.

-1. From email: 3-5 days after your application is submitted, you will receive a unique student W# via email.
-Remember to check your spam folder.
+3-5 days after your application is submitted, you will receive a unique student W# in your personal email, the one you provided in your application.
+Remember to check your spam folder too.

-If your PIN is disabled or you are still unable to obtain your W#, email Admissions & Records Office at ccarcom@chabotcollege.edu.
+If you are unable to obtain your W#, email Admissions & Records Office at ccarcom@chabotcollege.edu.

 3. Login to your Zonemail

 Zonemail is your student email.
-Make sure you can login to CLASS-Web (see above), and then follow these instructions to login to your zonemail account.
+Make sure you can login to MyPortal (see above), and then follow these instructions to login to your zonemail account.

 STEP 3